How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 4: Add an Accent Wall

-Adding an accent wall is a great way to make a room feel larger.
 One of the many things Chelsea from Making Manzanita did during her farmhouse bathroom renovation was to add a simple faux shiplap wall behind the toilet.
-By giving the eye something interesting to focus on immediately, you are distracted from the relatively small size of the room.
-You can see that she also lightened up the color scheme and replaced the toilet with one that was a little taller, which helped make the room feel a bit taller (just like that “hanging the curtains higher” trick!).
+By immediately giving the eye something interesting to focus on, you are distracted from the relatively small bathroom.
+You can see she also lightened up the color scheme and replaced the toilet with a slightly higher one, again making the room feel a bit taller (just like that “hanging the curtains higher” trick!).
+Shelving helps the narrow room look bigger against the white walls, too.

 A side by side picture of before and after toilet updates.
 The simple white small toilet area on the left has been dressed up with white tile and wooden shelves holding candles and plants above the toilet in the after picture.